Rheumatoid arthritis pain: Tips for protecting your joints

 Use these joint protection techniques to help you stay in control of your rheumatoid arthritis pain.

 By Mayo Clinic Staff

-Arthritic joints can't tolerate as much stress as healthy joints can, so pushing, pulling or twisting motions can be painful.
+Arthritic joints can't tolerate as much stress as healthy joints.
+Pushing, pulling or twisting motions can be painful.
 Think about ways you can avoid unnecessarily stressing your joints.

-Choose the strongest joint available for the job
+Choose the strongest joint for the job

 Use good body mechanics